 DR. PEPPER BOTTLING COMPANY

-Dr. Pepper at 708 Virginia Ave est. 1938-1940.
+Dr. Pepper at 708 Virginia Ave est. 1937-1940.
 It was just on the otherside of the creek on what is now a small park

-Dr. Pepper at 104 Collage Ave est. 1944-1954.
+Dr. Pepper at 104-106 Collage Ave est. 1944-1954.
 I would estimate that we would be looking straight at it if it was still standing, unfortunately it is now a parking lot.

 Dr. Pepper at 1302 Virginia Ave est. 1954-1968.
 The lot it stood on is now a gas station.
-All archetectural evidence that Dr. Pepper was here is long since gone, lost to history.

 From the collection of Frank Anderson, photo by Joseph Lee